irisnet/testnets/fuxi/fuxi-5000/README.md

 Task 4: Tx Hash
 Task 5: Tx Hash
 Task 6: Tx Hash
-Task 7: URL from the explorer that you are still a validator in the Fuxi-5001

 ```
 Only top 40 participants will receive the rewards.